Registrationwala

 • Dushyant Sharma

-The concept of Producer Company was introduced in the year 2002 to facilitate the incorporation of cooperatives as companies and the conversion of existing cooperatives.
-The Producer Company can undertake only those objectives that are specified in section 581B of Companies Act.
+Producer Company is a business structure incorporated by producers engaged in production of primary goods like agricultural produce or pursuing one or more objectives related to primary production.
+The concept of Producer Company was introduced in 2002 to facilitate the incorporation of cooperatives as companies and the conversion of existing cooperatives.
+This kind of business can undertake only those objectives that are specified in Section 581B of Companies Act.

 Objectives of Producer Company

-A company formed is said to be the producer company only when it is incorporated with the objectives mentioned below -
+A company formed is said to be the producer company only when it is incorporated with the objectives mentioned below:

 • Manufacture, harvesting, obtaining, grading, pooling, handling, marketing, selling, export of primary production of the Members.

-• For the members manufacturing, selling or supplying of machinery, equipment or consumables
+• For the members manufacturing, selling or supplying of machinery, equipment or consumables.

 • On the provision of mutual assistance imparting education to its Members and others.